Chapter 10: Revenge

 Jon told the others, “Come out with your weapons undrawn, and I will not harm him.”

 One by one, boys walked into the clearing.
 “Please don’t hurt our brother,” the first to appear pleaded.
 “We’re so hungry.”

 Jon chuckled.
-“Sit down, let me get a few more rabbits,” He doubted they’d eaten much for weeks, ragged clothes hung off their skinny bodies.
+“Sit down, let me get more rabbits,” He doubted they’d eaten much for weeks, ragged clothes hung off their skinny bones.
 It didn’t take long to return with six more.

 They intently watched as he skinned, gutted, and spit them on greenwood stakes.

 As the meat roasted, he drew out their story.
-While Jonathan had been away, Melazera persecuted the followers of J’shua in Lorness.
+While Jonathan had been away, Melazera hadpersecuted the followers of J’shua in his domain.

 The eldest lad was in his fifteenth year.
 The youngest, twins, in their seventh.
 Their parents had been arrested at a circle gathering and taken to Farr Castle six moons ago.

 The boys had remained near their homes for several weeks but, afraid of debt collectors, took to the woods.
-Not knowing how to survive in the wilderness and with only makeshift weapons, they didn’t catch much food.
+They didn’t catch much food.
 The bold one, James, had taken charge and led them to the river to fish.
-Still, they were gaunt and their clothes in tatters.
+It was obvious from their gaunt, tattered looks that they were starving.

 I could take them to the Knights’ School, but half are too young… or, take them with me, but they would be in danger if – when – I am chased again.
 Or…

 The last alternative was so obvious, he did not even form the words in his mind.
 Nor did he require the still, small voice’s confirmation.
 He knew it was the right choice.